American Consumer Opinion (aka ACOP) is a survey site that offers you real money as a reward for answering their surveys.

 Just like with some other survey sites, American Consumer Opinion also holds prize draws.
 In this case, they hold the prize draw every month.

-As you can see in the picture, their monthly draws offer Amazon gift cards as prizes.
+As you can see in the picture, sometimes, their monthly draws offer Amazon gift cards as prizes.

 How do you get paid?